jupyter/jupyter_client/docs/messaging.rst

 Message type: ``kernel_info_reply``::

     content = {
+        # 'ok' if the request succeeded or 'error', with error information as in all other replies.
+        'status' : 'ok',

         # Version of messaging protocol.
         # The first integer indicates major version.
 It is incremented when
         # there is any backward incompatible change.